 Graduation Requirements in Missouri

 According to the Missouri Department of Elementary and Secondary Education, a student must complete 24 credits to graduate from high school in Missouri.
-These include four units of communication arts, three in social studies, three in math, three in science, one of fine arts, one of practical arts, one of physical education and half a unit of health education.
-Also, at another half unit of personal finance must be completed.
+These include four units of communication arts, three in social studies, three in math, three in science, one of fine arts, one of practical arts, one of physical education, a half a unit of health education, and a half unit of personal finance.
+The remaining seven credits may be electives.

 High School Diploma Alternatives

 If you did not earn your diploma in a traditional high school, Missouri's Adult Education and Literacy (AEL) programs may assist you with your educational goals.
 These programs work to improve literacy skills and provide the training necessary for employment and self-sufficiency.
 They also help individuals pursue educational development in a secondary school education.

 The AEL offers English as a Second Language (ESL) courses as well as the HiSET credential, which is a widely accepted high school diploma equivalent and the only high school diploma option available to adults in the state.
 You can find your local adult education center on the Missouri Department of Elementary and Secondary Education's website (dese.mo.gov).

 The HiSET credential is earned by successfully completing a series of five exams designed to test basic skills.
 The HiSET is accepted by most colleges and employers.
 The exams test the following subject areas: reading, writing, social studies, science, and math.